RedWinterDawn/Unifi-Wifi/README.md

 Setup as a cron job to run everyday at 1am

-Files are stored on server at: `/usr/lib/unifi_backup/`
+Most recent file stored on server at: `/usr/lib/unifi_backup/`

-Files and in S3 at `jive-managed-wifi`
+All files are in S3 at `jive-managed-wifi`

 # To Restore Unifi Controller